achoudh5/Interview_Questions/Readme.md

 # Interview_Questions

+This project will help students and job seekers prepare to crack coding interviews.

+**Any helpful material** is welcome, primarily focusing on various types of _interview questions_, and _tips and tricks_.

-This is to help **crack interview** for all the students, **any material** is welcome.
-Prime focus is on **different types questions, tips and tricks.** This repo is pretty open, welcome to new suggestions and want people to contribute and learn at the same time.
-Grab that **T-Shirt** !!
+This repo is pretty open, welcoming new suggestions and contributions while learning at the same time.

+_Grab that **T-Shirt** !!_